MrJellimann/PegasOS/README.md

 # Setup

 ## Requirements
-* Image Flasher
-* Raspbian OS
-* Cross-Compiler
+* Cross-Compiler (see the guide [here](https://github.com/MrJellimann/PegasOSDocumentation/Guides/G_CROSSCOMPILE.md))
-* Ubuntu or Windows Subsystem for Linux
+* Ubuntu/Debian or other Windows Subsystem for Linux

 ## Installation
-1. First, download an image flasher and a verison of Raspbian OS.
-We recommend BalenaEtcher for its ease of use, and Raspbian OS Lite for having basically only bootcode to get the kernel running.
-2. After downloading these, flash Raspian onto your MicroSD card using an image flasher.
-3. After flashing the SD card, you will need to setup the cross compiler.
-For more information on how to do this, see the section about Compiling Circle below. *YOU SHOULD SET UP YOUR CROSS COMPILER COMPLETELY BEFORE COMPILING THE OS*
-4. Now navigate into the project directory, into the Sample folder and into 00-pegasos.
-Type `make` in the console to compile PegasOS alongside the Circle Library.
-This will produce a kernel image file.
-5. Navigate into the SD card that you flashed Raspbian to, and delete the kernel8.img file there.
-Replace it with the compiled PeagsOS kernel image.
+1. Set up your cross-compiler and compile the kernel image (the file will say something like `kernel8-rpi4.img`).
+2. Navigate into the `/boot` directory and run the `make` command.
+This will fetch all of the files needed to boot the Raspberry Pi.
+3. Make sure that your SD card is formatted to FAT and has nothing on it.
+4. Copy the contents of `/boot` onto your SD card.
+5. Copy your compiled kernel image from Step 1 onto the SD card.
 6. Insert the SD card into your Raspberry Pi and boot!

-## Compiling Circle
+## Compiling Circle/PegasOS

-For a detailed guide on how to cross compile Circle and/or PegasOS, refer to the following [guide.](https://github.com/MrJellimann/PegasOSDocumentation/Guides/G_CROSSCOMPILE.md)
+For a detailed guide on how to set up the cross-compiler and manually compile Circle and/or PegasOS, refer to the following [guide.](https://github.com/MrJellimann/PegasOSDocumentation/Guides/G_CROSSCOMPILE.md)

 We have included a `makefile` that will handle each step of the actual compile for you, however you will still need to install the cross-compiler before it will work.